undercase/GiftCardExchangeBot/README.md

 * Checks Account Karma!
 * Checks if Account is on the Confirmed Scammers List!
 * Checks if Account is on the Confirmed Good Traders List!
+* Shows Specialized Ratings Depending on what Red Flags an Account Has!
+* Serializes Already Posted on Submissions!

 Coming Soon: